Harmonized System Codes Explained

 The HS Coding system is an incredible feat of international cooperation to facilitate international trade.
 Understanding the basic concepts are critical to everyone sending or receiving international shipments - whether via international courier or mail, truck or ocean.

-Generic Harmonized System (GHS) to Canada
+Generic Harmonize System (GHS) to Canada

 Canada GHS tariff schedule chart